Ydrolog/WS_Mdl/README.md

 The symbolic link can be deleted using:<br>
 rmdir C:\OD

-The model files are shared only upon request.
-You can get the public files by cloning the repo: git clone https://github.com/Ydrolog/WS_Mdl
+The model files are shared only upon request. **Clone** the repo to get the publicly avaialble files: git clone https://github.com/Ydrolog/WS_Mdl
 ---